SORPC Members: $225 Non-members: $250

 Wear enclosed shoes, bring an apron, small towel, visual diary, pencil and take away mug.

-Clay, colours and firing of work included.
+Colours and firing of work included.